-Continental has always had a massively strong range and fanbase on the road, but its performance and popularity off-road has definitely fluctuated over recent years. its latest dirt range combines proven tread patterns with new tubeless and compound tech to put the German brand right back into the mix, particularly if pace is your major priority.
+Continental has always had a massively strong range and fanbase on the road, but its performance and popularity off-road has definitely fluctuated over recent years.
+Its latest range of the best mountain bike tires combines proven tread patterns with new tubeless and compound tech to put the German brand right back into the mix, particularly if pace is your major priority.

-To make finding your ideal Continental tyre easy we’ve grouped them into XC, Trail/All-Mountain and Enduro.
-Different casing and width options in the same tyre mean many of the designs straddle different user groups depending on which version you get.
+To make finding your ideal Continental tire easy we’ve grouped them into XC, Trail/All-Mountain and Enduro.
+Different casing and width options in the same tire mean many of the designs straddle different user groups depending on which version you get.

 We’ve explained those various differences in construction and compound etc. at the end of the feature as well as in the review text where relevant.

-Otherwise, get scrolling below to find the best way to get rolling on Continental tyres this year.
+Otherwise, get scrolling below to find the best way to get rolling on Continental tires this year.

 The reward for your traction juggling skills and bravery are insanely low weights for maxing your acceleration in every situation and a rolling speed so high it’ll feel like you’ve got a motor.
 The superlight carcass also gives a really floated ride, although you’ll need to run more pressure than normal to ward off pinch punctures.